mircealungu/mircea/notes/Import-Duplications.md

 Programming languages are good at supporting this.
 When a programmer, because the language does not help him, has to write the same code over and over again, we call that *boilerplate code*, and we don't appreciate it.

-In all the languages that I have used until now, there is one kind of boilerplate code that happens at the top of every file in the import statements, that nobody has found a good solution, as far as I can tell.
+In all the languages that I have used until now, there is one kind of boilerplate code that happens at the top of every file in the import statements, that nobody has found a good solution for, as far as I can tell.
 It has to do with the import statements.
+(Ok, nobody but Smalltalk.
+But we know that Smalltalk is from the future :)

 Take for example React projects.
 In my experience, in every non-trivial component in React, one has to import the `useState` and `useEffect` functions from the `react` package.
 In the UI of [zeeguu](../projects/zeeguu.md), one of my research projects, `useState` is imported in 75 different React components.
 The result of running the corresponding grep command as of 2023 February is presented below: